He is so much more engaged with me on the walks and regularly checking in. Most importantly we both have really enjoyed our walks this week.

 What you are living with is a dog with a high prey drive and you are not alone.
 I promise.

-In JUST 5 weeks, you will clearly see improvements in your best friend's behaviour, using the easy-to-understand and simple-to-implement process I developed as part of my MSc in Animal Behaviour Studies.
+In A SHORT time, you will clearly see improvements in your best friend's behaviour, using the easy-to-understand and simple-to-implement process I developed as part of my master's in Animal Behaviour and Training.

-The best part of all is this challenge is going to take place in our private group on Facebook, where you'll also build bonds with other owners just like you!
+The best part of all is this challenge is going to take place in a series of emails that will be delivered right to your inbox.

-This five-day online high prey drive challenge will help you to connect with your dog more strongly, to be safer on walks AND feel less stress and guilt about your dog.
+This online prey drive challenge will help you to connect with your dog more strongly, to be safer on walks AND feel less stress and guilt about your dog.

 “This week has been wonderful.
 During the walk pheasants flew out very close by on a number of occasions and she just calmly watched then looked for a treat.”